 The code, originally built on USEPA’s MINTEQA2 software, is maintained by Jon Petter Gustafsson at KTH, Sweden, since 2000.

 Visual MINTEQ will run on most Windows platforms and relies on .NET Framework.
 For more details, see here.

-Version 3.0 represents a major new release.
+Version 3 represents a major new release.
 The interface code has been completely rewritten in VB.NET.
 The download and installation procedures have changed, and a number of new options has also been introduced.
-Since this is a beta version, everything is not yet fully functional.
-This includes some of the adsorption isotherm options (Langmuir, Temkin, Langmuir-Freundlich and NICA).
-The help file has been updated, and a new user guide is being written; an early draft is included in the download.
+The help file has been updated, and a new user guide is being written; a draft, still not yet complete, is included in the download.
 Below there is a list of all major changes compared to version 2.6: